rust-lang/rust/src/doc/rustc-dev-guide/src/trait-hrtb.md

 # Higher-ranked trait bounds

-One of the more subtle concepts at work are *higher-ranked trait bounds*.
+One of the more subtle concepts in trait resolution is *higher-ranked trait bounds*.
 An example of such a bound is `for<'a> MyTrait<&'a isize>`.
 Let's walk through how selection on higher-ranked trait references works.

 ## Basic matching and skolemization leaks

-Let's walk through the test `compile-fail/hrtb-just-for-static.rs` to see how it works.
-The test starts with the trait `Foo`:
+Suppose we have a trait `Foo`:

 ```rust
 trait Foo<X> {